dendie-sanjaya/ci-cd-best-practice/readme.md

 ![Whitelist](./ss/jenknis-11-pipeline-gitea-tringger.jpg)

-## 8. Konfigurasi Docker
+## 8. Docker Configuration

-Docker digunakan untuk membungkus aplikasi beserta dependensinya ke dalam container.
-Pendekatan ini menjamin konsistensi antara environment development, testing, dan production.
+Docker is used to package the application and its dependencies into containers.
+This approach ensures consistency between development, testing, and production environments.

-Integrasi Docker dengan Jenkins memungkinkan proses build image dan push ke registry dilakukan secara otomatis dan terstandarisasi.
+Integrating Docker with Jenkins allows the image build and push process to be automated and standardized.

-### 8.1 Instalasi Docker Plugin di Jenkins
+### 8.1 Installing Docker Plugin in Jenkins

 ![Docker Plugin](./ss/jenknis-6-docker.jpg)
 ![Docker Plugin 2](./ss/jenknis-6-docker-2.jpg)

-### 8.2 Akses Docker dari Jenkins
+### 8.2 Accessing Docker from Jenkins

-Pastikan Docker CLI dapat diakses dari container Jenkins.
+Make sure the Docker CLI can be accessed from the Jenkins container.

 ![Docker CLI](./ss/jenknis-11-pipeline-docker-cli.jpg)

-## 9. Konfigurasi SonarQube
+## 9. SonarQube Configuration

-SonarQube berfungsi sebagai alat analisis kualitas kode dan keamanan.
-Tool ini membantu mendeteksi bug, code smell, dan potensi vulnerability sejak tahap awal.
+SonarQube is used for code quality and security analysis.
+This tool helps detect bugs, code smells, and potential vulnerabilities early in the process.

-Integrasi SonarQube ke Jenkins memastikan setiap build dievaluasi berdasarkan quality gate yang telah ditentukan.
+Integrating SonarQube with Jenkins ensures every build is evaluated based on the defined quality gate.

-### 9.1 Integrasi SonarQube ke Jenkins
+### 9.1 Integrating SonarQube with Jenkins

 ![SonarQube Integration](./ss/jenknis-11-pipeline-sonarcube.jpg)
 ![SonarQube Integration 2](./ss/jenknis-11-pipeline-sonarcube-2.jpg)

-### 9.2 Konfigurasi Global Variable SonarQube
+### 9.2 SonarQube Global Variable Configuration

 ![Global Variable](./ss/jenknis-11-pipeline-sonarcube-global-variable.jpg)
 ![Global Variable 2](./ss/jenknis-11-pipeline-sonarcube-global-variable-2.jpg)

-### 9.3 Generate Token SonarQube
+### 9.3 Generating SonarQube Token

-Token digunakan untuk autentikasi Jenkins ke SonarQube.
+Tokens are used for Jenkins authentication to SonarQube.

 ![Token 1](./ss/jenknis-11-pipeline-sonarcube-token.jpg)
 ![Token 2](./ss/jenknis-11-pipeline-sonarcube-token-2.jpg)
 ![Token 3](./ss/jenknis-11-pipeline-sonarcube-token-3.jpg)
 ![Token 4](./ss/jenknis-11-pipeline-sonarcube-token-4.jpg)

-Masukkan token ke Jenkins sebagai credential.
+Add the token to Jenkins as a credential.

 ![Token Jenkins](./ss/jenknis-11-pipeline-sonarcube-token-5.jpg)
 ![Token Jenkins 2](./ss/jenknis-11-pipeline-sonarcube-token-6.jpg)